appscode/blog/content/post/panopticon-webinar/index.md

 ---
 ## Summary

 AppsCode held a webinar on **"Panopticon: A Generic Kubernetes State Metrics Exporter"**.
-This took place 26th August 2021.
-The contents of what took place at the webinar is shown below:
+This took place on 26th August 2021.
+The contents of what took place at the webinar are shown below:

 1) What is Panopticon?
-2) Backgound story of Panopticon?
+2) Background story of Panopticon?
 3) Key features of Panopticon.
 4) Comparison between Panopticon and kube-state-metrics
 5) Demo